Radio Morphing: Fast computation of inclined air shower radio emission: Radio Morphing implementation

 \subsection{Primary composition}

 ~ For cosmic ray showers, changes in the primary nature mainly affect the radio emission through a modification of the $X_{\rm max}$ position, since showers induced by light primaries develop deeper in the atmosphere than those induced by heavy nuclei.
-In this new version of Radio Morphing, we model these effects by parametrizing the mean $X_{\rm max}$ grammage of proton and iron induced air showers, with $\sim 11\,000$ ZHAireS simulations, using SYBILL23d as hadronic model, following with $E$ being the shower primary energy.
+In this new version of Radio Morphing, we model these effects by parametrizing the mean $X_{\rm max}$ grammage of proton and iron induced air showers, with $\sim 11\,000$ ZHAireS simulations, using SYBILL23d as hadronic model, following

+with $E$ being the shower primary energy.
 We find $a =57.4 \, \rm g.cm^{-2}$, $c =421.9 \, \rm g.cm^{-2}$ for proton-induced showers and $a = 65.2 \, \rm g.cm^{-2}$, $c = 270.6 \, \rm g.cm^{-2}$ for iron showers.
-From Eq~\ref{eq:XmaxParam}, we can then derive the $X_{\rm max}$ coordinates of the target shower by numerically integrating the grammage along the shower axis, assuming Linsley's atmospheric model.
+From Eq~\eqref{eq:XmaxParam}, we can then derive the $X_{\rm max}$ coordinates of the target shower by numerically integrating the grammage along the shower axis, assuming Linsley's atmospheric model.
 This $X_{\rm max}$ position is then assumed to be the point-like source of the target shower radio emission.
 We mention that we used here a parametrization of $<X_{\rm max}>$ based on numerical simulations, instead of an empirical one, in order to get results as close as possible to ZHAireS simulations.
 The current Radio Morphing implements only proton and iron primaries, but it would be straightforward to implement other cosmic ray primaries using a similar parametrization.